 You may have sustained serious injury and may not feel capable of attending to the steps outlined in this Guide.
-If you cannot do so, then ask a loved one or a friend to assist you.
+If you cannot do so, then ask a Workplace Colleague, a loved one or a friend to assist you.
 These immediate steps are very important and will affect your Civil Claim for compensation in the long term.

-You may have been left without transport, unable to get to work.
+You may have been obliged to cease work.
 You could be struggling to meet your financial, employment, and family responsibilities.
-You may be feeling overwhelmed at the thought of processing a Claim with an insurance company, or completing an Injuries Board claim on your own to get the compensation to which you are entitled.
+You may be feeling overwhelmed at the thought of processing a Claim against your employer, or completing an Injuries Board claim on your own to get the compensation to which you are entitled.

 You may have been unable to access the appropriate medical care for your injuries, or experiencing anxiety and guilt about taking a Claim.
 You could be worried that it will take you years to get your compensation.

 A lot of vital evidence can be lost within a very short period following an accident.
-You will require experienced professional help to assist you in preserving this and advising you on how to protect your interests.
+The factory location may be changed after your accident.
+You will require experienced professional help to assist you in preserving this evidence and advising you on how to protect your interests.
 This can make all the difference later on.

 Bear in mind that a claim arising out of an accident may take months or even years to be resolved.
-Unless the evidence is recorded carefully by people who know what they are doing when it is fresh, facts that seemed as clear as a bell to you at the time of the accident may be muddied by the passage of time.
+Unless the evidence is recorded carefully, facts that seemed as clear as a bell to you at the time of the accident may be muddied by the passage of time.
 And remember also that not everyone involved in the accident will be interested in highlighting those aspects of the facts that may support your case.

 That is why you need to consult a solicitor, who can take immediate action to protect your rights.
-Again, if you, because of the severity of your injuries cannot make immediate contact with your solicitor, then ask your loved one or friend to make immediate contact: your solicitor will be happy to visit you if required.
+Again, if you, because of the severity of your injuries, cannot make immediate contact with your solicitor, then ask your loved one or friend to make immediate contact: your solicitor will be happy to visit you if required.